 Art and memoir writing are easy bedfellows.
 While the memoir writer works with facts, data and a fixed historical timeline, let yourself be guided by the idea of “memoir writer as artist.”
 It opens up your writing.

-Every memoirist is also an artist who manipulates material to create something that exists on its own.
-The memoir inevitably creates a world fashioned by art, wherein metaphor and image play a dominant role, story telling is essential and esthetics rule.
+Every memoirist is an artist who manipulates material to create something that now exists on its own and certainly address not only the writer’s identity but our own.
+The memoir inevitably creates a world fashioned by the tools of art, wherein metaphor and image play a dominant role.
+In a memoir, story telling is essential and esthetics rule.

 It’s my sense that art and memoir writing ought not to be ever separated.